xxfast/jaxrs-reminder-app/README.md

 *** _c_ uses _a_ and _b_  .

 __Next Tasks__
+The initial aim was to wire all components and provide a working application, these next steps are all improvements and modifications needed to make the app better and fully featured.
 >Add persistent volume to database
 >Split CRUD operations into different services
+>Add update/delete operations to front-end
+...
+..  * updating *
+.